dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 local sidecar when no healthy sidecar is running. `--sidecar` remains accepted as a compatibility alias for scripts that already passed it during migration.

-Foreground execution and `config.ARGS` remain supported compatibility surfaces.
+Default sidecar submissions are built from resolved runtime context and `RunRequest`, not `config.ARGS`.
+Foreground execution and `config.ARGS` remain supported only as explicit compatibility surfaces.
 Use `--foreground` on the CLI or `Options.use_sidecar = False` in API code when an operator needs the queue-free foreground runtime for rollback or platform recovery.
 New orchestration behavior should be expressed as `RunRequest` payloads, Temporal workflows, and Temporal activities.
 Removing foreground compatibility is a later deprecation step and requires a separate release note, migration window, and rollback plan.

 The base package install includes the Temporal Python SDK because sidecar job submission, job inspection, and workers are the default runtime surface: